stencila/website/src/community/beta-testing.md

 Currently we are running Beta Testing for Stencila Desktop.

-You need to have access to a computer with internet connection and running one of the tree operating systems that Stencila can run on:
+You need to have access to a computer with internet connection and running one of the three operating systems that Stencila can run on:
 Windows, Mac OS X or Linux.
 You will need to download and install the version of Stencila Desktop appropriate for your operating system.

 At this point you may already have some questions.
 Do not hesitate and ask them on our [Community Forum](https://community.stenci.la/)